pjtunstall/mad/framework-plan.md

-# Plan for Adding the Framework
+# Plan for adding the framework

 [1.
 Overview](#1-overview)